 If you own multiple Apple devices, you can enable Do not disturb on all of them at once.
 To enable this behavior, go to Settings > Focus.
 Enable the toggle next to Share across devices.

-I hope you were happy to find Do not disturb again in iOS 15.
+I hope you were happy to find and use Do not disturb mode on your iPhone.
 Please make sure to set it up properly, otherwise, notifications might not work properly on your iPhone.
-Check out other cool tips to use Focus modes and the best iOS 15 features and tips.
+Similar to Focus modes, learn what do other notification settings mean on iPhone.